Squab/SmartCloset/README.md

 C) some method of reading from both to make clothing suggestions based on some basic preferences.

-D) a ui for the closet and a UK for the suggestion maker.
+D) a ui for the closet and a ui for the suggestion maker.